-- After all fish is in dish, put any remaining nut meal mixture on top of fish and pat down.
+- After all fish is in dish, top with any remaining ground nuts and pat down.

-- Put fish into oven and bake 15-20 minutes until cooked through and starting to flake.
+- Put fish into preheated oven and bake 15-20 minutes or until cooked through and starting to flake.

 - While cooking, prepare salad by washing spinach and lettuce and topping with desired toppings: pumpkin seeds, nuts, feta cheese, olive oil, and homemade dressing of choice.

 What is your favorite way to prepare fish?
-Ever made a copycat version of a favorite recipe that turned out good?
-Pleas share!
+Ever made a copycat version of a favorite recipe that turned out well?
+Please share!